AVSimulation/SCANeR-Quick-Starts/Pages/HT_Massive_Simulation/HT_Docker_build_run.md

 **Prerequisite**: Have a valid installation of Docker Engine 😉
 More information on: [https://docs.docker.com/engine/install/ubuntu/](https://docs.docker.com/engine/install/ubuntu/)
-> Tips, SCANeR is currently compatible with Ubuntu Focal 20.04 (LTS) and Centos 7
+> Tip: SCANeR is currently compatible with Ubuntu Focal 20.04 (LTS) and Centos 7

 ## Step 1.
 Build a SCANeR Docker image

 Great news!
-SCANeR installer comes with all files you need 😊
+SCANeR installer comes with all the files you need 😊

 To build the SCANeR image read: `$STUDIO_PATH\SCANeRstudio_202X\APIs\DockerCompute\build\README.txt`

-To use the SCANeR environment we made within previous steps follow specific steps below:
+To use the SCANeR environment we made within previous steps follow the specific steps below:
 1. Rename `.\APIs\DockerCompute\run\sample` to `.\APIs\DockerCompute\run\sample_old`
 2. Create a new empty folder `sample` under `.\APIs\DockerCompute\run\`
-3. Add within this new folder 2 new empty folders: `config` and `data`
+3. Add 2 new empty folders within this new folder: `config` and `data`
 4. Copy `configurations.cfg` from `.\APIs\DockerCompute\run\sample_old` to `.\APIs\DockerCompute\run\sample`
 5. Copy content of `.\config\SAMPLE_COMPUTE_HPC\` to `.\APIs\DockerCompute\run\sample\config`
 8. Copy content of `.\data\SAMPLE_COMPUTE_HPC\` to `.\APIs\DockerCompute\run\sample\data`